boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    In reference to {{figure-11}}, the most significant 96 bits of the IPv6 address are unique to the NF, but do not carry any slice-specific information.
 The S-NSSAI information is embedded in the least significant 32 bits.
 The 96-bit part of the address may be structured by the provider, for example, on the geographical location or the DC identification.
+Refer to {{Section 2.1. of ?RFC9099}} for a discussion on the benefits of structuring an address plan for more structured security policies   in a network.

    {{figure-s-nssai-deployment}} uses the example from {{figure-11}} to demonstrate a slicing deployment, where the entire S-NSSAI is embedded into IPv6 addresses used by NFs.
-NF-A has a set of tunnel termination points, with unique per-slice IP addresses allocated from the 2001:db8:a:0::/96 prefix, while NF-B uses a set of tunnel termination points with per-slice IP addresses allocated from 2001:db8:b:0::/96.
-This example shows two slices: customer A eMBB (SST=01, SD=00001) and customer B Massive Internet of Things (MIoT) (SST=03, SD=00003).
+Let us consider that "NF-A" has a set of tunnel termination points with unique per-slice IP addresses allocated from 2001:db8:a:0::/96, while "NF-B" uses a set of tunnel termination points with per-slice IP addresses allocated from 2001:db8:b:0::/96.
+This example shows two slices: "customer A eMBB" (SST=01, SD=00001) and "customer B Massive Internet of Things (MIoT)" (SST=03, SD=00003).
-   Therefore, for customer A eMBB the tunnel IP addresses are auto-derived (without the need for an explicit mapping table) as the IP addresses {2001:db8:a::100:1, 2001:db8:b::100:1}, where {:0100:0001} is used as the last two octets, and for customer B MIoT (SST=3, SD=00003) tunnel uses the IP addresses {2001:db8:a::300:3, 2001:db8:b::300:3} and simply adds {:0300:0003} as the last two octets.
+   For "customer A eMBB" slice, the tunnel IP addresses are auto-derived as the IP addresses {2001:db8:a::100:1, 2001:db8:b::100:1}, where {:0100:0001} is used as the last two octets. "customer B MIoT" slice (SST=3, SD=00003) tunnel uses the IP addresses {2001:db8:a::300:3, 2001:db8:b::300:3} and simply adds {:0300:0003} as the last two octets.
 Leading zeros are not represented in the resulting IPv6 addresses as per {{?RFC5952}}.